bafnetwork/baf-wallet-v3/docs/docs/Commands.md

 ### setDefaultNFT

-Set the default NEP 171 (TODO: link to 171 exp) NFT Contract.
-The command takes in an Account ID (TODO: link) which points to the NFT Contract.
+Set the default [NEP 171](https://github.com/near/NEPs/discussions/171) NFT Contract.
+The command takes in an Account ID which points to the NFT Contract.
 See the [sendNFT](./Commands#sendnft) for the default NFT Contract's use case.